Sadeesha99/Order-Production-And-Purchase-Management-System-CSR-Ads-and-Holdings/README.md

-# Order Production and Purchase Management System of CSR Ads and Holdings Pvt Ltd
+# CRM And SCM System of CSR Ads and Holdings Pvt Ltd

 This is a web application built using Spring Boot for the backend and HTML, CSS, JavaScript, and Bootstrap for the frontend.
 The application is designed to run on a Tomcat server and uses MySQL as its database.